NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

-Material estimation can be erroneous due to limited observation of each individual surface point.
+Material estimation is hard due to limited observation of each surface point.
 However, this problem can be mitigated by introducing the prior that objects are usually made of a limited number of distinct materials.
-This allows for regularization of the material representation in feature space, promoting smoothness and sparsity, and in image space, promoting local consistency.
+Following this principle, we regularize the material representation in feature space, promoting smoothness and sparsity, and in image space, promoting local consistency.